svlad-90/livelooping/md/looper-mux/looper-mux.md

 ## Resetting the looper mux

-You can reset the whole "looper mux" logical device, using the **"Hold + 8"** shortcut:
+You can reset the whole "looper mux" logical device, using the **"Hold + double-click on digit 8"** shortcut:

 ![Resetting the looper mux](./resources/resetting-looper-mux.jpg)